 The Condensable Metal Propellant Vacuum Facility is a unique national asset for developing high-power, liquid-metal fueled propulsion systems.
 It is the only large-volume vacuum facility in the nation capable of testing high-power (0.1-1.0 MW), liquid-metal fueled thrusters and is equipped with water-cooled shrouds providing up to 2.5 MW cooling/pumping capacity.
 Steady-state power up to 1.0 MW is presently available.
 The chamber measures 3 m diameter by 8 m long.
 Light gases are pumped with diffusion pumps with a pumping speed of 74,000 l/s on air.

-- Ira Katz - Electric Propulsion Group Supervisor
+- Richard Hofer - Electric Propulsion Group Supervisor